-"2015 Adjusted Global AEC EBITDA excluding R&D" - the amount reported as "Net Income" from the Albany Engineered Composites business segment as reported in the Company's 2015 Consolidated Statement of Income, exclusive of research and development costs and any amount recorded for the non-controlling interest in Albany Safran Composites (ASC), less any income, or plus any expense, derived from the revaluation of nonfunctional currency assets and liabilities, adjusted according to the Adjustments as the same may be applied to such business segment, and further adjusted to exclude the effect on income of any fixed asset-write-offs related to specific discontinued programs within the AEC business segment (including ASC), plus adding back charges related to any write-offs of previously capitalized costs or charges for recognized future losses, in both cases only as related to the long term agreement for the supply of parts for the Rolls Royce BR725 engine.
+"2016 Adjusted Global AEC EBITDA excluding R&D" - the amount reported as "Net Income" from the Albany Engineered Composites business segment as reported in the Company's 2016 Consolidated Statement of Income, exclusive of research and development costs and any amount recorded for the non-controlling interest in Albany Safran Composites (ASC), less any income, or plus any expense, derived from the revaluation of nonfunctional currency assets and liabilities, adjusted according to the Adjustments as the same may be applied to such business segment, and further adjusted to exclude the effect on income of any fixed-asset write-offs related to specific discontinued programs within the AEC business segment (including ASC), plus adding back charges related to any write-offs of previously capitalized costs or charges for recognized future losses, in both cases only as related to the long term agreement for the supply of parts for the Rolls Royce BR725 engine.
 For the purposes of determining the Metric Percentage achieved, the following goals are established:

 Metric Percentage

 Performance Metric 0% 50% 100% 150% 200%

-Adjusted Global AEC EBITDA excluding R&D <\$3.5M ≥ \$3.5M ≥ \$8.5M ≥ \$13.5M ≥ \$18.5M
+Adjusted Global AEC EBITDA

+excluding R&D <\$10.1M ≥ \$10.1M ≥ \$22.1M ≥ \$32.1M ≥ \$42.1M

-- "ASC Capability Milestones" shall mean the successful accomplishment within Albany Safran Composites of certain pre-identified goals designed to demonstrate (a) production readiness and (b) alignment of ASC capabilities with customer requirements.
-For the purposes of this Performance Metric, the successful achievement of the goal shall be derived only from the specific milestones identified.
-Each milestone was assigned an individual incremental weight which could aggregate to 150% of goal if success was achieved with regard to each milestone.
-The Committee has determined that disclosing actual milestones and goals would result in competitive harm to the Company. - "AEC R&T Milestones" shall mean the successful achievement of a project milestones within any of the hereinafter designated Research & Technology programs currently in progress or contemplated within the Albany Engineered Composites business segment.
-For the purposes of this Performance Metric, the successful achievement of a project milestone shall be derived only from designated projects/programs.
-Each milestone was assigned an individual incremental weight which could aggregate to 150% of goal if success was achieved with regard to each milestone.
-The Committee has determined that disclosing actual milestones and goals would result in competitive harm to the Company. - "2015 Other Cash Flow" shall be equal to that portion of "Net Income" for 2015 as reported in the Company's Consolidated Statement of Income for 2015, which is in the aggregate attributable to the Global Information Systems (GIS) and Corporate cost centers and items reported as other income/expense, net, less any income, or plus any expense, derived from the revaluation of non-functional currency assets and liabilities, adjusted according to the Adjustments as the same may be applied to such cost centers, then further adjusting the resulting amount by: (X) deducting therefrom the aggregate sum of any GIS or Corporate approved capital expenditures released during 2015, plus any over-budget capital expenditures costs or less any under budget capital expenditure costs budgeted regardless of the year in which released; (Y) adding back any cash outflows related the purchase of the Company's headquarters building and the buyout of the underlying lease agreement; and (Z) by increasing, or decreasing as the case may be, the amount by a sum equal to the net increase (or decrease) in Accounts Payable during the Performance Period.
-Accounts Payable shall in each case mean the amounts set forth in the Company's financial accounting systems and reported in the Company's Albany Engineered Composites business segment, (2) any Accounts Payable attributable to any business operations acquired during the applicable year and (3) the effect of currency fluctuations.
+"2016 Other Cash Flow" shall be equal to that portion of "Net Income" for 2016 as reported in the Company's Consolidated Statement of Income for 2016, which is in the aggregate attributable to the Global Information Systems (GIS) and Corporate cost centers and items reported as other income/expense, net, less any income, or plus any expense, derived from the revaluation of non-functional currency assets and liabilities, adjusted according to the Adjustments as the same may be applied to such cost centers, then further adjusting the resulting amount by: (X) deducting therefrom the aggregate sum of any GIS or Corporate approved capital expenditures released during 2016, plus any over-budget capital expenditures costs or less any under budget capital expenditure costs budgeted regardless of the year in which released; (Y) adding back any cash outflows related the purchase of the Company's headquarters building and the buyout of the underlying lease agreement; and (Z) by increasing, or decreasing as the case may be, the amount by a sum equal to the net increase (or decrease) in Accounts Payable during the Performance Period.
+Accounts Payable shall in each case mean the amounts set forth in the Company's financial accounting systems and reported in the Company's year-end consolidated financial statements for the applicable year in accordance with GAAP, adjusted to exclude (1) any Accounts Payable attributable to the Company's Albany Engineered Composites business segment, (2) any Accounts Payable attributable to any business operations acquired during the applicable year and (3) the effect of currency fluctuations.